Willing to become a pilot is a dream for many, regardless of science or commerce students.

-In general, people have no concept of pilot training and the aviation field.
+In general, people have no pilot training and the aviation field.

-Did you ask someone who does not know aviation about can commerce students do pilot training?
+Did you ask someone who does not know aviation about can commerce students does pilot training?

-I can assume the answer was you need to have Physics and Maths in your high school for pilot training.
+I can assume that you need to have Physics and Maths in your high school for pilot training.